DeepikaGogna/react/README.md

 - import {Compoent} from "../Path"

 # React Hooks
-- It is normal Javascript Utility Function
+- It is normal Javascript Utility Function.
+Its has own some purpose or has its own functionality
 - 2 important Hooks
 - useState() - use for to generate Superpowerfull State Variable - using for update the list in UI - whenever a state variable is updates react will rerender my component syntax const [list , setList] = useState(listResponse)